victorjonsson/nodejs-dokimon/README.md

 # Dokimon

-This project is supposed to end up in a nodejs module used for writing and running automated tests of various kinds.
-It's fast and easy to write the tests and you run them using a command line interface.
+This is a node module used for setting up automated tests of various kinds.
+It may also be used as an alternative (or complement) to client test tools such as Selenium.
+You write your tests in a heartbeat and run them using a command line interface.

 <strong>Example usages:</strong>

   - Verify that your online services is up and running
   - Verfify that your RESTfull API is responding and behaving as expected
-  - Validate that your website is spitting out expected html code
+  - Validate that your website generates expected html code

 ## Getting started